hbowie/notenik/docs/index.md

 Since your Notes are stored as plain text files, in an easy-to-read format, they can easily be edited using any text editor on any device.
 In fact, from within Notenik, you can select Text Edit Note from the Note menu to have the current Note opened in your preferred text editor.

+Each field in a note consists of the field name, followed by a colon and one or more spaces, followed by the field value.
+A field name must always start at the beginning of a line.
+A field name may not consist of more than 48 characters, and may not contain a comma (',').
+A field value may consist of multiple lines.
+The Body field, if present, will always be the last field in a note, since all following text will be assumed to be part of the body (even if it contains other strings of text that might otherwise appear to be additional field names).

 <h2 id="use-markdown-in-the-body-of-your-notes">Use Markdown in the Body of your Notes</h2>